 Search engines are the main way people find information online.

-6.1 There are some basic search operators which can produce a more specific set of results.
+5.1 There are some basic search operators that can produce a more specific set of results.

 - Most search engines offer an ‘advanced search’ page.
 These will allow you to narrow your results further.
 For instance, you can search only a specific websites, or websites located in a particular country.